4 Recrystallization of Brown Sugar

 6. Using a P1000 micropipet, transfer 0.5 mL (500 μL) of hot deionized water (NOT tap water) to the test tube.

-7. Place the test tube in the hot water bath using a test tube clamp and stir with a glass stir rod until no more sugar will dissolve.
+7. Place the test tube in the hot water bath using a test tube clamp and gently stir with a glass stir rod (try not to introduce air bubbles) until no more sugar will dissolve.
 Write down what you observe.

-8. Repeat steps 6 and 7 until you have added the minimum amount of hot water needed to fully dissolve all of the brown sugar.
+8. Repeat steps 6 and 7 until you have added the minimum amount of hot water needed to fully dissolve all of the brown sugar (meaning that the solution is no longer cloudy – hold the test tube up to the light to see if you can see if any solid particulates are still floating around).

 9. Place the test tube into a test tube rack and let it slowly cool to room temperature until crystals stop forming (this will probably take around 10 minutes, but this is a rough estimate, use your own observations to determine exactly when they stop forming).
 Do NOT touch the test tube during this time except to check its temperature.
 Be sure to record how long it takes for crystals to start forming, how long it takes for crystals to stop forming (these observations are hard to get an exact time for, just do your best), and what the sample looks like after the crystals have stopped forming.